snewhouse/ngs/bin/README.md

 - Easy to use for non-informaticians.
 - All run from a single config file that can be made in Excel.
+- User can select from mutiple aligners, variant callers and variant annotators
 - No scary python, .yaml or .json files...just one simple Excel workbook saved as a textfile.
 - Just follow our simple set of instructions and NGS away!